Fiber-Optic-Sensing-System/mpg-foss/README.md

 ### This tool

-**mpg-foss-α** is a Software tool used in the develpment of foss (fiber optic sensing systems) for applications by Carthage Space Sciences, WSGC, & NASA.
+**mpg-foss-α** is a Software tool used in the develpment of fiber optic sensing systems (foss) for applications by Carthage Space Sciences, WSGC, & NASA.
 Designed to interface with interrogator (gator) devices.
 This software is designed to interface with intrinsic fiber optic sensing technology, whereby the fiber optic cable itself is the sensor.

 Further into the development lifecycle, this program may be used in conjunction with a specific foss application called modal propellant gauging (mpg).